andy-ad-chen/RREF-Calculator/README.md

 * As a user, I want to be able to save my selection of matrices to a file, if I so choose.
 * As a user, I want to be able to load my selection of matrices from a file, if I so choose.

+# Instructions for End Users

+- Click the "Add a matrix" button on the bottom half of the window to start specifying a matrix.
+Enter values in all fields; click "Verify values and Continue" to continue.
+If your values are not valid, you wil be prompted to try again.
+A table will be generated in which you can enter the matrice's values, and you will have the option to "Very values and Continue" again.
+- To display all the loaded matrices, click the drop-down menu; all matrices will be there.
+- To compute the Reduced Row Echelon form of a matrix, select it from the drop-down menu and click the green "View" button.
+- To visualize a matrix, select a matrix from the drop-down menu and click the green "View" button.
+The values of a matrix will be drawn into an appropriately-sized matrix with an outline.
+- You can save the matrices list by clicking "Save and Write to File".
+- You can reload the matrices list by clicking "Load from File".